 The temperature and density of the air influences on the volume flow, pressure head and power consumption in a fan

-Density of air varies with temperature and pressure (or altitude and elevation above sea level) and a fan will not deliver according manufacture specification if the operating conditions are outside the NTP - Normal Temperature and Pressure Conditions.
+Density of air varies with temperature and pressure (or altitude or elevation above sea level) and a fan will not deliver according manufactured specifications if operating conditions are outside NTP - Normal Temperature and Pressure Conditions.

 NTP - Normal Temperature and Pressure Conditions

-Manufacturers specifications of fans are in general based on the
+Manufactured specifications for fans are in general based on the

 - NTP - Normal Temperature and Pressure Conditions - 20oC, 101.325 kN/m2, 1.204 kg/m3 (68oF, 29.92 inches Hg, 0.075 pounds per cubic foot).

-A fan is a "constant volume" device where the volume in the fan - and the transported air volume through the fan - always is the same (with the same speed and size of the fan).
+A fan is a "constant volume" device where the volume in the fan - and the transported air volume through the fan - is always the same (with same fan speed and size).

 Since the density of air varies with temperature and pressure the mass flow through a fan varies with temperature and pressure.